the-full-stack/fsdl-text-recognizer-2022-labs/setup/readme.md

 It is most closely associated with Python, but
 [in fact it can manage more than just Python environments](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/).

 To install `conda`, follow instructions at https://conda.io/projects/conda/en/latest/user-guide/install/linux.html.
-We use Python 3.8.
+Conda will install the appropriate version of Python for you in the project environment, so it doesn't matter which installer you choose.
+In the project we use the version of Python used in Google Colab, which at time of writing is Python 3.10.

 Note that you will likely need to close and re-open your terminal.
 Afterwards, you should have ability to run the `conda` command in your terminal.